Parametric multi-fidelity Monte Carlo estimation with applications to extremes: Application to extremes

 \section{Application to extremes}

 The application to be used for illustration here concerns modeling ship motions in random waves.
 Two computer codes widely used by researchers in Naval Architecture are SimpleCode (SC; \cite{weems:wundrow:2013}) and Large Amplitude Motion Program (LAMP; \cite{lin:yue:1991}).
-The two codes differ in the underlying physics which is not relevant for this work, with LAMP being higher fidelity and SC computationally more efficient.
+The two codes differ in the underlying physics, with LAMP being higher fidelity and SC computationally more efficient.
 For instance, generating a 30-minute record of ship motions takes about 2-3 seconds with SC, whereas the same process with LAMP can take 15-20 minutes or longer, depending on what outputs are sought.
-The left plot of Figure \ref{f:qqplots} shows the heave, one of the motions, of a particular ship in certain conditions generated by the two codes for the same (random) wave excitation over a time window of 100 secs.
-(Both codes have a number of parameters and other options that need to be set, which is not our focus.)
+The left plot of \Cref{f:qqplots} shows the heave, one of the motions, of a particular ship in certain conditions generated by the two codes for the same (random) wave excitation over a time window of 100 secs.
+(Both codes have a number of parameters and options that need to be set, which is not our focus.)

 In our MF setting, we focus on the heave motion and generate 30-minute records, considering the record maxima for the two codes as the random variables of interest.
-Simulations for each record are associated with a specific random seed $\omega$ determining the (random) wave excitation for that record.
-The high-fidelity output, $\xhifi = \xhifi(\omega)$, is the LAMP record heave maximum, and the low-fidelity output, $\xlofi = \xlofi(\omega)$, is the SC record heave maximum, with the shared underlying random wave excitation determined by the same seed $\omega$.
+Simulations for each record are associated with a specific random seed $x$ determining the (random) wave excitation for that record.
+The high-fidelity output, $\yhifi = \yhifi(x)$, is the LAMP record heave maximum, and the low-fidelity output, $\ylofi = \ylofi(x)$, is the SC record heave maximum, with the shared underlying random wave excitation determined by the same seed $x$.
 To fit parametric models, a sensible first step is to examine the empirical distributions of data.
-The middle and right plots of Figure \ref{f:qqplots} present the normal QQ plots for LAMP and SC heave motions, respectively, each obtained from one 30-minute record (observing heave every 0.1 seconds, resulting in 18,000 data points).
+The middle and right plots of \Cref{f:qqplots} present the normal quantile-quantile (QQ) plots for LAMP and SC heave motions, respectively, each obtained from one 30-minute record (observing heave every 0.1 seconds, resulting in 18,000 data points).
 These plots suggest that the heave motions follow closely Gaussian distributions, and we expect their record (block) maxima to asymptotically converge to Gumbel distributions.